Glaucoma Treatment NYC by Marc Bystock L.Ac.

 Glaucoma can be challenging to diagnose until it begins to show damage.
 The big problem is that most glaucoma victims feel no pain, and most will continue having 20/20 vision until it’s too late.
 Over 70% of the glaucoma damage (vision loss) can take place before diagnosis occurs.

-Glaucoma can steal your peripheral vision, making you feel like you are looking through a tunnel or it can completely rob you of your sight.
+Glaucoma can steal your peripheral vision, making you feel like you are looking through a tunnel, or it can completely rob you of your sight.
 The latest research confirms that glaucoma is a disease of the brain.
-The retina and the optic nerve of the eyes are an extension of the brain.
+The retina and optic nerve of the eye are extensions of the brain.
 Glaucoma shares something in common with some of the degenerative brain disorders like Alzheimer’s and Parkinson’s disease.
 The brain, the retina, and the optic nerve can all accumulate beta-amyloid plaque.

-In glaucoma, damage can happen to the optic nerve cells causing death to retinal neuron cells.
+In glaucoma, damage can occur to the optic nerve cells, causing death of retinal neurons.
 There are two different types of glaucoma.
 Most cases are termed open-angle glaucoma.
-Open-angle glaucoma occurs when the filter for the fluid in the eye becomes clogged increasing intra-ocular pressure (IOP).
+Open-angle glaucoma occurs when the filter for the fluid in the eye becomes clogged, increasing intraocular pressure (IOP).

 The second type of glaucoma is termed narrow-angle glaucoma.
 This type occurs when the angle of the drain area is too small for drainage to occur.
 This glaucoma type is potentially dangerous because it could cause a stroke in the eye.
 This type can be considered an eye emergency.